 However despite the advantages during this season, rains make gorilla trekking difficult.
 The grounds become slippery and muddy, together with the showers and droplets, and can make for an uncomfortable or interesting experience for less experienced walkers.

-In both Uganda and Rwanda, mountain gorilla trekking is done every day not minding whether it’s raining or shining.
+In both Uganda and Rwanda, the best time to visit mountain gorillas is just morning hour to half a day.
+Trekking is done every day not minding whether it’s raining or shining.
 For all the years that gorilla trekking has been done, no single day has ever been cancelled because of bad weather.

 Trekking Uganda’s mountain gorillas in low season bring you to the best experience as the number of travelers are few which makes the gorilla families less congested by number of visitor.
 The cost of purchasing a gorilla permit remains the same.
 In Uganda gorilla trekking permit costs 600 USD which is not the case in Rwanda.
 The cost for Rwanda’s gorilla trekking permit is 1500 USD, varied for a day and for a maximum of one hour with gorillas.